openshift/analytics-operator/README.md

 kubectl apply -f config/crd/bases/
 ```

-2. Once installed you can verify it on cluster by running following command.
+2. Once installed you can verify it on the cluster by running the following command.
 ```sh
 kubectl get crd | grep anomaly
 ```